Tens of thousands sing in protest at Breivik trial

 Inside the specially constructed courtroom, 24-year-old Anne Helene Lund said she had been working at the government building's reception desk when Breivik parked a big white van outside and lit a seven-minute bomb fuse.

-"She was labeled 'miracle girl' because the doctors said it was almost impossible to survive something like this," said her father, Jan Henrik Lund.
+"She was labelled 'miracle girl' because the doctors said it was almost impossible to survive something like this," said her father, Jan Henrik Lund.

 In addition to head and brain injuries, her legs and thighs were crushed; she was cut all over and still has glass shards stuck in her body.
 Some audience members wept and prosecutor Inga Bejer Engh's eyes reddened during the testimony.